What is Small Fiber Neuropathy?

 The insurance company will need to see proof of your diagnosis and your ongoing symptoms, as well as evidence of how those symptoms affect your life.
 Providing detailed documentation is key to a successful claim.
 Residual Functional Capacity (RFC) assessments determine how you are affected by the condition and what you can do despite your limitations.
 It is used to determine what jobs you may still be qualified to perform.
 Make sure that you are as honest as possible with your doctors so that they can complete a correct RFC for you.

 Working with a Disability Attorney

 You do not have to fight the insurance companies alone.
 An experienced disability attorney will guide you through the process and give you the best chance of getting the benefits you deserve for your small fiber neuropathy.

-The experienced disability attorneys at the Ortiz law firm can help you through every step of the process, from initial application to potential appeals.
-They only get paid if you win.
+An experienced disability attorney at the Ortiz Law Firm can help you through every step of the process, from initial application to potential appeals.
+We only get paid if you win.
 You can seek help without worrying about upfront costs or unexpected bills.
 Our law experts will focus on your case so you can focus on your illness.